magdesign/PocketVJ-CP-v3/ROADMAP.md

 - sync for slideshow
 - add new testfile which is smoothly recorded
 - adding an OSC wrapper for remote control pip install python-osc (https://pypi.python.org/pypi/python-osc)
-- screen controls for color, brightness, contrast
+- screen controls for color, brightness, contrast (openframeworks solution?)
 - Remote mouse for mapping (remotepi app, xdootool?)
 - adding a screen recorder to record a TCPSyphon stream
 - Start all functions without reboot